Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection

 \textbf{(2) Low-Level Forensics Tools:} Based on the related work, we constructed a candidate pool of 12 low-level, code-based forensic methods.
 The agent can generate and deploy these tools as needed.
-We categorize them as follows: \begin{itemize} \item {Frequency Domain Analysis}: Tools that analyze artifacts in transformed domains.
+We categorize them as follows:

+{(a) Frequency Domain Analysis}: Tools that analyze artifacts in transformed domains.
 (1) {FFT High-Frequency Residual:} Emphasizes forgery boundaries and texture anomalies in the frequency domain.
 (2) {DWT High-Frequency Subbands:} Uses wavelet decomposition to reveal high-frequency differences from synthesis or upsampling.
 (3) {Resampling Periodicity:} Detects spectral peaks introduced by interpolation (scaling/rotation).
 (4) {DCT-based High-Pass Filter:} Extracts high-frequency components to highlight edges and tampering traces.